 - You can also set sleep goals, analyze your sleep highlights, and review your sleep schedule.

 To learn more about Apple’s Sleep app for Apple Watch, see this Apple support guide.

 Apple even gives you suggestions in the Health app of what other sleep apps you can download from the Apple Store.

 So today, we’re going to focus on three different supplemental sleep-tracking apps.
 Those three apps are AutoSleep, Pillow, and Sleep ++.

-Track your sleep with AutoSleep (one-time paid app)
+Track your sleep with AutoSleep (a one-time paid app)

 AutoSleep by Tantsissa dives deep into your sleep with its in-depth data, analyzing your sleep, sleep quality, heart rate, deep sleep, and more.